 and permissions are correct, and start them both back up.

-But there's a MUCH better way.
+Finally, there's a much better way if you want to replicate your databases to multiple slave MySQL servers.
 Follow these instructions EXACTLY, except with one modification if you want to use an SSH tunnel: MySQL listens on port 3306.
 Since my servers are widely separated, I prefer to connect them via an SSH Tunnel.
 So I forward (say) port 3307 on the slave server to port 3306 on the MASTER server.
 Then I make the slave server listen to ITSELF (localhost) on port 3307.
 So the only change to that article is